tejaswi0910/tejaswi0910/README.md

 - 🔭 **Recent Experience**: I recently completed a **Software Engineering Internship at LinkedIn** on the Data Foundations Tools and Platform team.
 I worked on optimizing large-scale data pipelines using **Java, Scala, SQL**, and **Apache Airflow**.
 - 💡 I enjoy building efficient solutions to complex problems, especially in areas involving **data engineering**, **machine learning**, and **feature extraction**.
-- 🌱 Currently, I’m exploring **open-source projects** to further my learning and contribute to impactful global solutions.
+- 🌱 Currently, I’m exploring **open-source projects** to further enhance my learning and contribute to impactful global solutions.
 - 💼 **Leadership**: I’m the **Co-Founder** of **TakingControl**, where I’m focused on leadership and strategic initiatives, and I’ve previously held leadership roles in **Google Developer Student Clubs** and the **Rotaract Club**.

 ## 🎯 Key Projects & Hackathon Wins